noperator/curlmin/README.md

 4. After each removal, makes a new request and compares the response to the baseline  🧐
 5. If the response is the same, removes the unnecessary element 🚮
 6. Returns final minimized curl command 🎁

+### Features

+- Choose which request elements you want to **minimize**: headers, cookies, or query parameters.
+Minimizes all by default.
+- Choose which features of the response you want to **compare** against the baseline request: status code, body content, or body line/word/byte count.
+Compares body content by default.

 ## Getting started